photogabble/website/posts/2017-05-17-a-review-of-rimworld-a16-after-100-hours-ingame.md

 ![100 Hours in  RimWorld A16](/img/a-review-of-rimworld-a16-after-100-hours-ingame-1.jpg "100 Hours in RimWorld A16")

 Before I bought it, RimWorld had been on my Steam wish list for a number of months due to its similar aesthetic to Prison Architect and my love of base building strategy games.
-I was however dubious of buying it at its full price of £22.99; with a new born baby that is a lot of money!
+I was however dubious of buying it at its full price of £22.99; with a newborn baby that is a lot of money!

 I was however talked into the purchase by a few friends at work and ended up adding it to my library about a week before it went on sale!
 Having spent over 100 hours in-game I can now say with absolute conviction that RimWorld is worth every penny I paid.
 I say this because I have played very few Alpha releases that can match RimWorld in the amount of out-of-the-box content and playability.
 RimWorld simply does not play nor feel as though it is an early access game and in-fact the developer has stated that: